openaps/docs/docs/docs/Customize-Iterate/autosens.md

 ### Notes about autosensitivity:

-* "Autosens" works by reviewing the last 24 hours of data (so it's a rolling calculation with a moving window of 24 hours) and assessing deviations to determine if you are more sensitive or resistant than expected.
+* "Autosens" works by reviewing the both the last 8 hours and last 24 hours of data (so it's a rolling calculation with a moving window of 24 hours) and assessing deviations to determine if you are more sensitive or resistant than expected.
 If a pattern of such deviations is detected, it will calculate the adjustment that would've been required to bring deviations back to normal.
+It will then use the more conservative between the rolling 8 hour calculation or the 24 hour calculation.
 * Autosens does NOT take into account meal/carb deviations; it only is able to assess the impact of insulin, and thus will adjust ISF, basals, and targets to help compensate for changes in sensitivity.
 * Most users will notice the changed ISF numbers in their OpenAPS pill, along with autosens-adjusted targets.
 * Note that a Nightscout care portal or IFTTT temp target (for activity/exercise as an example) will override the autosens-adjusted target but IT WILL NOT override an advance target adjustment to high bring BG down.
 This is because in 0.5.x, the temp target is honored, but the advanced target adjustment is applied after the temp target.
 So, if current BG is high, the advanced target adjustment will be applied starting from the activity temp target, so if BG is high enough it will still reduce the active target to 80 mg/dL / 4,4 mmol/L. Consequently, be cautious of activity periods that follow a high BG; your IOB could be quite significant and cause you to go low quite fast as you start moving.
 If you do not want OpenAPS to apply advanced target adjustment that can be turned off by editing preferences.json (shortcut command edit-pref) and setting the “adv_target_adjustments” to false.
 Finally, if you do not want autosens to adjusted target that can be turned off by editing preferences.json (shortcut command edit-pref) and setting the “autosens_adjust_targets” to false.
 In oref0 0.6.0, adv_target_adjustments is set to false by default, as its functionality has been replaced by instead using the (safer) zero-temp BG predictions to decide when it's safe to dose additional insulin when high.
 The 0.6.0 exercise_mode feature also helps improve OpenAPS' response to high temp targets.